-- Students enroll in “Residence/Residency” for purposes of being classified and considered as bonafide students, i.e. officially enrolled.
-Residency is intended for students who have completed their course work and have no other course to enroll in their program, except to complete or remove deficiencies.
+- Students enroll in “Residence” for purposes of being classified and considered as bonafide students, i.e. officially enrolled.
+Residence is intended for students who have completed their course work and have no other course to enroll in their program, except to complete or remove deficiencies.

 - Students who have finished all their course work and are just working on their thesis may enroll for residence.
 Similarly, students who are not enrolled in any subject but who want to complete an “INC” or remove a grade of “4”, must also enroll for residence.
 (UP Faculty Manual Section 11.5.6)